-- The disk cache size controls hom much disk space is used to cache decoded textures between starts of the city engine.
-Using the disk cache might reduce memory consumption during runtime because textures do not need to be decoded (and kept in memory) to find their metadata (scuh as aspect ratio etc.).
+- The disk cache size controls how much disk space is used to cache decoded textures between starts of CityEngine.
+Using the disk cache may reduce memory consumption during runtime because textures do not need to be decoded (and kept in memory) to find their metadata (such as aspect ratio).

-- Number of parallel generate threads: Use this to set the number of threads to be used to execute one generate command.
+- Use Number of parallel generate threads to set the number of threads to be used to execute one generate command.

 Occlusion and Context

-- Disable inter/intra queries: Disabling intra-shape tree or inter-shape tree (neighbors) queries might be useful for rule debugging.
+- Disable inter queries and Disable intra queries—Disabling intra-shape tree or inter-shape tree (neighbors) queries can be useful for rule debugging.

-- Neighborhood distance for inter-occlusion queries: All shapes within this distance of the bounding box of a shape are considered neighbors (occluders).
-This means their models need to be derived for inter-occlusion queries.
+- Neighborhood distance for inter-occlusion queries—All shapes within this distance of the bounding box of a shape are considered neighbors (occluders).
+This means their models must be derived for inter-occlusion queries.
 This property is stored per scene.

-- Neighborhood distance for inter-context queries: All shapes within this distance of the bounding box of a shape are considered for labeled context queries.
-This means their models need to be derived for inter-context queries.
-If set to 0, the distance is ignored, i.e. all scene shapes are considered.
+- Neighborhood distance for inter-context queries—All shapes within this distance of the bounding box of a shape are considered for labeled context queries.
+This means their models must be derived for inter-context queries.
+If set to 0, the distance is ignored and all scene shapes are considered.
 This property is stored per scene.

-- Disable GL Mipmaps: Some hardware has problems using mipmaps and texture compression together.
-If this is the case on your system you can disable GL mipmaps here..
+- Disable GL Mipmaps—Some hardware has problems using mipmaps and texture compression together.
+If this is the case on your system, you can disable GL mipmaps.

-- Max texture width/height: Textures which are wider/higher than this value are rescaled to this value in order to save memory.
+- Max texture width/height—Textures that are wider/higher than this value are rescaled to this value to save memory.

-- Force OpenGL Double Buffering: On Windows (starting with Vista) and Mac OSX, double buffering is disabled because the operating system already takes care of smooth rendering.
+- Force OpenGL Double Buffering—On Windows, double buffering is unavailable because the operating system already takes care of smooth rendering.
 Use this option to force double buffering.

-- Set the Procedural runtime log level: If set to a level less than 6, Procedural Runtime logs errors, warnings etc. to a console.
+Set the Procedural runtime log level value.
+If set to a level less than 6, Procedural Runtime logs errors, warnings and so on to a console.